Bowed psaltery

 The bowed psaltery is a type of psaltery or zither that is played with a bow.
 In contrast with the centuries-old plucked psaltery, the bowed psaltery appears to be a 20th-century invention.

 History

 Violin zither

-In 1925 a German patent was issued to the Clemens Neuber Company for a bowed psaltery which also included a set of strings arranged in chords, so that one could play the melody on the bowed psaltery strings, and strum accompaniment with the other hand.
+In 1925, a German patent was issued to the Clemens Neuber Company for a bowed psaltery which also included a set of strings arranged in chords, so that one could play the melody on the bowed psaltery strings, and strum the accompaniment with the other hand.
 These are usually called "violin zithers".

 Ukelin-type instruments

 Similar instruments were being produced by American companies of the same time period, often with Hawaiian-inspired names, such as Hawaiian Art Violin or Violin-Uke, and marketed for use in playing the Hawaiian music, which was popular in the United States in the 1920s.
 These instruments are not typically referred to as psalteries, but by the various trade names they were sold under, such as Ukelin.